diegoborto/MS_filter/README.md

 # MS_filter
-Filter for a Mass Spectra
+Filter for a Mass Spectra.
+The aim of this code is to remove the peaks lower then a set threeshold and later remove also the peaks that can be associated with a background, previously recorded with the Mass Spectrometer.